asherikov/intrometry/README.md

 TODO
 ====

-- Do data preprocessing in the publisher thread, e.g., with `ariles` finalize visitor.
+- Do data preprocessing in the sink thread, e.g., with `ariles` finalize visitor.
 That would require locking of the data, one option is to keep two copies of the class and swapping them.